Miconazole: Side effects

 Miconazole is generally well tolerated.
 The oral gel can cause dry mouth, nausea and an unpleasant taste in about 1–10% of people.
 Anaphylactic reactions are rare.
 The drug prolongs the QT interval.

 Interactions

-The substance is partly absorbed in the intestinal tract when used orally, as with the oral gel, and possibly when used vaginally.
+Miconazole is partly absorbed in the intestinal tract when used orally, as with the oral gel, and possibly when used vaginally.
 This can lead to increased concentrations of drugs that are metabolized by the liver enzymes CYP3A4 and CYP2C9, because miconazole inhibits these enzymes.
 Such interactions occur for example with anticoagulants of the warfarin type, phenytoin, some newer atypical antipsychotics, ciclosporin, and most statins used to treat hypercholesterolemia.
 These interactions are not relevant for miconazole that is applied to the skin.

 Contraindications

 Miconazole is contraindicated for people who use certain drugs that are metabolized by CYP3A4, for the reasons mentioned above: